lmanov1/WeatherForecast/README.md

 Once added, up-to-date weather reports for any stored locations are always available with the '**My cities**' option on the sidebar

 #### The user can configure his preferences with the sidebar's '**Settings**' option.
 Available options in this menu currently include:
 * Choosing temperature units (Celsius or Fahrenheit)
 * Managing stored locations (Add/remove multiple locations)
 * Updating local timezone.
 This allows Streamlit to correctly display user's local time😊

-### Console Python version
+### Terminal version

 To start using the application, the user will be prompted to enter a valid OpenWeather API key, which will be encoded in base 64 and stored locally for subsequent use.
 Next, the user will be prompted to enter a city name on the console.
 Current weather conditions at the destination are printed right away, and the location will be stored persistently as a preference for future use.